 My most important tip on keeping content up to date is to focus on your cornerstone articles.
 These articles should be the best articles on your website.
 These are the articles you want to be found for.
 So, these should be on the top of your list, while updating content.

 Let me give you an example from Yoast.com.
-I write about blogging and about content SEO.
+I mostly write about blogging and about content SEO.
 The most important article about content writing is SEO copywriting: the ultimate guide.
-Every week, I write a new blog about content SEO or about copywriting.
+Regularly, I write a new blog post about content SEO or about copywriting.
 I do some research for each and every one of those (I really do!).
 I discover some new things.
-These new discoveries should be covered in my cornerstone article as well.
-So, I (should) take the time regularly to update my ultimate guide.
+These new discoveries should be covered – briefly – in my cornerstone article as well.
+So, I (should) take the time to update my ultimate guide now and then too.
 And you should do the same!

-2. Update those posts that generate a lot of traffic
+2. Update posts that generate a lot of traffic

 Updating can be a lot of work.
 And if your site becomes really large, this could be a day job!
 If you have to make choices which articles to tackle and update first, take a look at which pages generate a lot of traffic.
 Start with those.
 These are the pages that are actually seen by your audience.
 These pages have the highest priority on showing fresh content.